TS1500 application notes

 OPEN ACCESS PAPERS

-Researchers used Linkam’s high TS1500 to quench silica glas from 1100°C, studying the resulting mechanical properties of the glass in order to undetsand the effects of heating, quenching and compression on the properties of glass.
+Researchers used Linkam’s high temperature TS1500 stage to quench silica glass from 1100°C, studying the resulting mechanical properties of the glass in order to understand the effects of heating, quenching and compression on the properties of glass.

-Using Linkam’s high temperature stage TS1500, researchers look at the phase stability of nanocrystalline TiO₂ at temperatures up to 1000°C.
+Researchers looked at the phase stability of nanocrystalline TiO₂ at temperatures up to 1000°C using Linkam’s high temperature TS1500 stage.

 This article studies the impact of the binder material in industrial catalysts.
 Using the Linkam TS1500V to perform catalytic reactions at 250 and 300°C, the authors used operando spectrocopy and in situ confocal fluoroscence microscopy to show how different binder materials affect the final material composition.